AntonKorn/PDF-Snake/README.md

 ![Divide tab](https://sun9-76.userapi.com/impg/zYRrxdVVLD8TPqafrMvNBv_0qx_qZHiO_ewYWQ/5WlMV0CHyjk.jpg?size=663x701&quality=96&sign=e1faec29f8527c35484dfd2aea476aa2&type=album)

 ## How does it work?
 Every matrix element and "button" are inputs.
 As it is mentioned in "horrifying-pdf-experiments" article, we can't do much with javascript in browser reader.
 We can't even change the color of inputs, but we can move/resize them, listen for mouse events, show/hide them.
-In referenced article it is mentioned that moving elements is causing some artifacts and needs a hack, so I tried to use inputs as pixels of a display, like inside of consol or excel games you can easily find in web.
+In referenced article it is mentioned that moving elements is causing some artifacts and needs a hack, so I tried to use inputs as pixels of a display, like inside of console or excel games you can easily find in web.

 ## Doesn't look impressive
 Also this game itself doesn't look impressive, a lot of things can be done with this approach.
 We can make different colors by placing inputs on each other, we can listen for mouse inputs.
 So it has a potential to make any low resolution 2d game, or even 3d with knowledge of algorithms.